d-tatianin/BLogger/README.md

 In order to use BLogger in your own project simply add BLogger's include folder into your project's include directories.
 ## Using the logger
-The preferred way of creating a logger is using the BLogger factory in combination with `BLoggerProps` since the factory initializes static BLogger variables in the correct order, which is safer.
+The preferred way of creating a logger is using the logger factory in combination with `bl::Props` since the factory initializes static BLogger variables in the correct order, which is safer.
 The factory always returns a shared pointer to the logger.

 Currently available factory functions: